ishanchawla1/Building-with-Responsive-Design/README.md

 ## Built With

-- Major languages,
+- HTML and CSS
-- frameworks,
+- Grid and Flex
-- technologies used
+- Media Queries

 ## Live Demo